 Increasing sustainable access to safe drinking water is a key objective of the U.S Government Global Water Strategy and USAID’s Water and Development Plan.
 In support of the water strategy, USAID seeks to provide 15 million people with sustainable access to drinking water services by 2022.

-Globally, 663 million people still lack access to safe drinking water sources—the very resource on which a healthy, productive life depends.
-Even for those who have access, services are often inadequate to meet basic needs.
+Globally, 785 million people do not have access to a basic drinking-water service.
+And even for those who have access to water—the very resource on which a healthy, productive life depends—services are often inadequate to meet basic needs.
 Across sub-Saharan Africa, 30 percent to 50 percent of rural systems are nonfunctional within five years of being built, and utilities in urban areas often ration water servicing.
 Similarly, water is often contaminated from urban, industrial, and agricultural pollutants that can compromise nonpiped water systems, even those that are classified as improved water sources.
 Many of those who lack access to basic water services also live in conflict-affected states with poor governance, insecure tenure, high rates of poverty, and weak institutions.
 In countries with a history of conflict and civil unrest, the impact of refugees has further deteriorated the condition of water supply services.

-As a result of USAID programs, communities around the world are benefiting from access to improved water and sanitation services, and becoming more resilient in the face of a changing climate.
+Thanks to the impact of USAID programs, communities around the world are benefiting from access to improved water and sanitation services and becoming more resilient in the face of a changing climate.

 Interested in learning more?
 Check us out on Global Waters Stories.